pairshaped/curlingio-docs/docs/getting-started/first-steps.md

 slug: /getting-started/first-steps
 ---

-Curling I/O is a curling club management and registration platform brought to you by Curling Canada.
+Curling I/O is the best in class curling club management and registration platform brought to you by Curling Canada.
+We make it easy for clubs to accept member registrations online, manage your draw schedules, and collect and track affiliate fees.

-Here are the steps to follow when evaluating if the Curling I/O platform is a fit for your club.
+Here are the steps to follow when evaluating if Curling I/O is a fit for your club.

-## 1. Review our Tutorials and Documentation
+## 1. Review our Videos and / or Documentation

 During your onboarding session, the primary focus should be on how best to set it up for your club.
-Curling I/O is a very flexible platform, and the time it takes can vary significantly from club to club due to differences in membership fees, leagues, and discounts.
+For the vast majority of curling clubs it's extremely quick and simple to get you up and running, however Curling I/O is a very flexible platform, and the time it takes can vary from club to club due to differences in membership fees, leagues, and discounts.
-That being said, for the vast majority of curling clubs it's extremely quick and simple to get you up and running.

-In order to keep the costs of running Curling I/O to a minimum, and thus offer incredibly low pricing to our clubs, we insist that you first review our documentation and tutorial videos before you book an onboarding session.
 [You can watch our tutorials videos here.](https://www.youtube.com/channel/UChVVi0PxRcavHZO-CCwrT5A)

-You can find all of our documentation here by navigating through the left sidebar.

-Please make sure that all key stakeholders review our documentation and tutorial videos and are present during your onboarding session.
-We cannot run multiple sessions for your club due to key stakeholders not attending.

 ## 2. Understand our Pricing